Coriander Corner logo

 Shrimp Chimichanga

-Mexican Cuisine
+Mexican cuisine

-Mexican cuisine is vibrant, spicy, and all-around delicious!
-Mexican food incorporates fresh staples, such as corn, avocados, tomatoes, agave, beans, and chili peppers.
-Some well-known dishes include tacos, burritos, and enchiladas.
 The chimichanga’s origin is Mexican cuisine, but this is a typical Tex-Mex dish.
 Chimichangas are usually served as an appetizer and are made with machaca or dried meat, such as spicy pork or beef.
 This is an alternative recipe made with shrimp.

 Salsa

-We add chili to the salsa, but you can adjust the amount of chili depending on your spice preference.
-The salsa also works well if there is no chili added to it!
-We suggest that you let the salsa sit for at least 30 min before use because this helps to bring out the flavor of all the ingredients.
-You can even make the salsa the night before to save some time while preparing the chimichangas.
+We suggest you let the salsa sit for at least 30 minutes before use because this helps bring out the ingredients’ flavor.
+You can even make the salsa the night before to save time while preparing the chimichangas.

 Shrimp Marinade